Campus Rules & Regulations

 - Students are asked not to leave their vehicles on campus over the summer months

-- Those who find it necessary to leave their vehicles on campus during other school vacations are to contact Campus Police for authorization
+- Those who find it necessary to leave their vehicles on campus during other school vacations are to contact the Campus Safety Director or Risk Manager by calling the safety lines on both campuses.

 - Individuals should refrain from parking in restricted areas, including the following: in areas where signs indicate “No Parking” or parking by special permit (i.e., “Handicapped”); in areas marked in yellow paint; on sidewalks or lawns; in front of trash dumpsters; or where a vehicle would block sidewalk access